atinfinity/megarover_samples_ros2/README.md

 ## Introduction

 This is a ROS2 Package to development package of megarover on Gazebo.
-I used model and mesh files of <https://github.com/vstoneofficial/megarover_samples> as a reference.
+I used model, mesh and world files of <https://github.com/vstoneofficial/megarover_samples> as a reference.

 ## Requirements